Duke School of Medicine

 Daphne Zhu

-My name is Daphne, and I am a first year medical student at Duke.
+My name is Daphne, and I am a second year medical student at Duke.
 Growing up in the suburbs of Dallas, TX, some of my favorite memories were being active in the outdoors, whether through hiking trips or marching band practices in triple-digit heat (it was a love-hate relationship).
 I discovered weightlifting in high school, and I fell in love with the way it helped me feel both physically and mentally strong.
-When I'm not in the gym, you can find me running (slowly), taking photos, or enjoying a good bowl of oatmeal.
-I'm excited to be a part of Medicine in Motion and continue building a community around accessible and inclusive movement!
+When I'm not in the gym, you can find me running (slowly), taking photos, hanging out with my two cats, or enjoying a bowl of oatmeal.
+I'm excited to continue building a community around accessible and inclusive movement with Medicine in Motion!

 Ethan Agritelley